jsa2/azdevops-cert/readme.md

 ![img](img/az%20login%20again.png)

-If you have not done the fresh login, you would see the following error
+If you have not done the fresh login, you would see the following error (I've seen also this error on some accounts that have subscriptions on multiple tenants)
 ![img](img/az%20login%20again1.png)